 My dad offered to remove their belongings from the closet, but to keep things discrete I opted to remove their stuff myself.
 Knowing this would cut into my time it was the risk I had to take.
 After many trips and 45 minutes later the closet was cleared.
 Everything was placed in a spare bedroom.
 The size of this closet is 69 inches wide and 77.5 inches deep, which is not massive but still a good size.

-Now the real work can begin, I started by taking out the old shelf system.
-Then, it was on to removing the old carpet.
+Now the real work can begin, I started by taking out the old shelf system, then, it was on to removing the old carpet.

 Prior to laying down the underlayment, I cleaned and scraped the floor to remove anything that would raise flooring.

 With the underlayment down it was on to the laminate flooring.
-The installation went very smooth.
+The installation went smoothly.
 I used my DIY Circular saw Jig to make all the necessary cuts; a miter saw would have worked just fine.
 However, I need my circular saw to make a few rips, so this setup was a quick answer.
 I pre-cut all the laminates to size before doing the final install.
-Once the install was complete it was on the 1/4 round to hide the gaps along the baseboard.
+Once the install was complete it was on to the 1/4 round to hide the gaps along the baseboard.
 The question did come up many times, why didn’t I remove the baseboard?
 The simple answer is time.

 When it comes to the layout in the closet I used Modular Closet solution.
 This was the quickest option for me and for many reasons.
 There was no other way I could pull this surprise off.
 Building these would have taken me a couple weeks.
-I gave them my story and they provided a layout.
+I gave Modular Closet my story and they provided a layout.
 They do have a free closet design system that anyone can take advantage of.
 I had the towers shipped to me prior to installation day.
 It was very helpful that I could download the PDF instructions prior, this helped me plan out the tools I needed.

 To assemble the tower all you need is a Phillips screwdriver.
-It’s all assembly with cam locks and dowels.
+It’s all assembly came with locks and dowels.
 Another thing that drove me to these pre-assembled towers is the fact that they are made from plywood.
 It’s a very solid product.